Industries in Rio Grande do Sul will receive assistance for the rehabilitation of machinery

+The agreement is worth R$9.4 million; it was signed by the federal government, Fiergs and Senai

-The Ministry of Development, Industry and Commerce (MDIC), the Brazilian Industrial Development Agency (ABDI), the Federation of Industries of the State of Rio Grande do Sul (Fiergs), and the National Industrial Training Service (Senai-RS) signed this Thursday (11), in São Leopoldo (RS), a technical and financial cooperation agreement worth R$ 9.4 million that will be allocated to the rehabilitation of machinery of small and medium-sized companies in Rio Grande do Sul affected by the floods in April and May.
+The Ministry of Development, Industry and Commerce, ABDI (Brazilian Industrial Development Agency), (Fiergs) Federation of Industries of the State of Rio Grande do Sul), and Senai-RS (National Industrial Training Service) signed on Thursday (11.Jul.2024), in São Leopoldo (RS), a technical and financial cooperation agreement worth R$ 9.4 million.
+The amount will be used to rehabilitate the machinery of small and medium-sized companies in Rio Grande do Sul affected by the floods in April and May.

+The amount granted by ABDI will be used to purchase parts and components for maintenance of industrial machines and to pay for outsourced technical labor.

-“We will be able to help small, medium, micro-enterprises and industries here in Rio Grande do Sul to recover machines and equipment with technical support from Senai so that they can start operating again, start producing again and, therefore, also guarantee jobs”, said the president of ABDI, Ricardo Cappelli.
+“We will be able to help small, medium, micro-enterprises and industries here in Rio Grande do Sul to recover machines and equipment, with technical support from Senai, so that they can start operating again, start producing again and, therefore, also guarantee jobs.”, said ABDI president Ricardo Cappelli.

 According to a survey by Fiergs, 81% of industrial establishments in RS reported impacts from the floods.
 Within this group, 19.6% indicated that their machinery and equipment were damaged.